RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat olive oil in a skillet over medium-high heat.
-Sear salmon 3–4 minutes per side until golden.
+Heat a large skillet over medium-high heat and sear salmon for 2 to 3 minutes per side until lightly golden.

 9/3/2025